-The requirement for certainty when determining the divisibility of a criminal statute is also consistent with, and supported by, the canonical criminal rule of lenity.
+The certainty requirement for determining divisibility is also supported by the canonical criminal rule of lenity.
 The "venerable" rule of lenity requires "ambiguous criminal laws to be interpreted in favor of the defendants subjected to them."
 United States v.
 Santos, 553 U.S. 507, 514 (2008).
-It is grounded in principles of fair notice and the necessary separation of powers.
+It is grounded in principles of fair notice and separation of powers.
 See id.
-The rule is equally applicable when construing a statue with both criminal and civil immigration applications, such as the aggravated felony provision at issue in in Petitioner's case.
+The rule is equally applicable when construing a statue with both criminal and civil immigration applications, such as the aggravated felony provision.
 See Leocal v.
 Ashcroft, 543 U.S. 1, 11 n.8 (2004) (holding that when interpreting a dual-application statute "the rule of lenity applies," because courts "must interpret the statute consistently, whether [courts] encounter its application in the criminal or noncriminal context"); see also Carachuri-Rosendo v.
 Holder, 560 U.S. 563, 581 (2010) ("[A]mbiguities in criminal statutes referenced in immigration laws should be construed in the noncitizen's favor.").

-If federal adjudicators were to conclude that ambiguous state criminal laws are divisible-ambiguity notwithstanding-the consequence would be deprivations of liberty and enhanced criminal penalties for federal defendants and noncitizens.
+If federal adjudicators were to conclude that ambiguous state criminal laws are divisible, the consequence would be deprivations of liberty and enhanced criminal penalties for federal defendants and noncitizens.
 For example, the baseline maximum sentence for a previously removed noncitizen convicted of illegal reentry under 8 U.S.C. § 1326 is two years.
 See 8 U.S.C. § 1326(a).
-But a noncitizen who was previously removed following a conviction that qualifies as an aggravated felony is subject to a ten-fold enhancement of up to twenty-years imprisonment.
+But a noncitizen previously removed following a conviction that qualifies as an aggravated felony is subject to a ten-fold enhancement of up to twenty years' imprisonment.
 See 8 U.S.C. § 1326(b); United States v.
 Resendiz-Ponce, 549 U.S. 102, 105 (2007).
 Courts apply the rule of lenity to prevent such an unjust outcome and to "perhaps most importantly" to "serve[] our nation's strong preference for liberty."
 United States v.
 Nasir, 17 F.4th 459, 473 (3d Cir.
 2021) (Bibas, J., concurring).